ajayyy/browser/README.md

 THIS IS AN UNOFFICIAL FORK!

 The fork is available in the `custom-build`(https://github.com/ajayyy/browser/tree/custom-build) branch.
-This the following features:

 This version has: